orospakr/vrms-arch/README.md

 this indicates that the package does not use an exact copy of one of the licenses included in the core
 [`licenses` package](https://www.archlinux.org/packages/core/any/licenses/),
-providing well-known free licenses at `/usr/share/licenses/common`.
+which provides well-known free licenses at `/usr/share/licenses/common`.
 However, the Packaging Standards go on to say that the license field can be disambiguated in the form of `custom: ZLIB` or `custom: PUEL`.
 Sadly, there are 722 packages in the ArchLinux pacman repositories (Core, Community, Extra, and Multilib) that specify only `custom`.
 Many packages also carelessly use variant naming of well-known licenses (`GPL-2`, `GPLv2`, etc.) in spite of the Packaging Standards, causing further confusion.

 Many commonly used Free Software licenses aren't included in the common `licenses` packages because they require editing to be applied